 19-21 April 2020

 Artificial intelligence, and specifically machine learning, has become a powerful tool to address many of the challenges we face as we try to illuminate the Earth and make the proper prediction of its content.
-From fault detection, to salt boundary picking, to image resolution enhancements, the quest to teach our computing devices how to perform these tasks efficiently and accurately, as well as quantify the accuracy, has become a feasible and sought-after objective.
+From image resolution enhancements, to fault detection, to salt boundary picking, the quest to teach our computing devices how to perform these tasks efficiently and accurately, as well as quantify the accuracy, has become a feasible and sought-after objective.
 Recent advances in computer power, machine learning algorithms, and the availability of the modules to apply such algorithms, have allowed the geoscientist to focus on the potential applications of such tools.

 The objective of this workshop is to bring together interested individuals to share their experiences in applying machine learning algorithms in geoscience applications, especially applications related to the Oil and Gas sector.
 In addition, we’ll examine the various schools of thought in Machine Learning applications in the geoscience field to share advances and breakthroughs, highlight advantages and limitations, compare results, and debate emerging approaches in the world of artificial intelligence.
 What can we teach the machine, what can’t we teach it, and more importantly, what can it teach us?